RyGuy806-pitt/AppDev/README.md

     See [Android Studio Information](android-studio-information) for information on creating your Virtual Machine one Android Studio

+    **NOTA BENA**: This seems to be the case for my computer, and probably most others as well, these BIOS setting changes will only remain until your laptop has completely shut down.
+Sleep mode does not seem to reset these settings, however upon dying my laptop delivers a message saying it has restored its default settings.
+There is a way to save current settings as default settings, however I will not be going over that here, as it is not very relevant to the topic at hand.

 3. any error with "artifact" in the message

     The artifact error message seems to be indicative of a depricated library.
 From my current understanding, there have been some recent changes to Android Studios primary libraries that are causing many old libraries to no longer be supported.